Best Time To Go21-May-2023 - Open for booking

 This will have been a special week of adventure and discovery – if you would like to link it with a visit to any other Scottish islands or a tour of the Highlands, we’d be more than happy to help with the planning.

 Fly from Edinburgh to Orkney then on to Shetland.
-Return flight to Glasgow, with transfer to Edinburgh included if required.
+Return flight to Glasgow.

 Please note the baggage allowance for the flights in this tour: